Size18-25 inches (46-64 cm) tall

 - Allopreening plays a role in strengthening bonds between mates.

 - Before their yearly molt, penguins feed avidly, putting on extra weight in the form of fat.

-- Molting generally takes place during the summer months (May-September for our penguins; November- January in South Africa [summer in southern hemisphere]).
-It is common to see some birds molt outside of these seasons.
+- Molting generally takes place during the summer months.
+It can also be common to see some birds molt outside of these seasons.

 - The molting process is stressful because these birds lose their thermal protection and are unable to hunt for food or swim.